-You will be introduced to your Trek Crew and your Personal Porter, if you have requested one, on the first day before you start walking.
+You will be introduced to your Trek Crew and your Personal Guide, if you have requested one, on the first day before you start walking.
 The introduction ceremony is simple.
-We all line up, trekkers and trek crew in two facing lines.
-You then pass along the line and shake everyones hand in turn This is a very polite ceremony which usually erupts into much laughter and noise as we all struggle with pronouncing each others names.
+We all lineup, trekkers and trek crew in two facing lines.
+You then pass along the line and shake everyone’s hand in turn.
+This is a very polite ceremony which usually erupts into much laughter and noise as we all struggle with pronouncing each other’s names.
 Needless to say, it will be impossible to remember every name.
-The ceremony ‘breaks the ice’ and starts the process of cementing the trek party into one Team.
+The ceremony ‘breaks the ice’ and starts the process of cementing the trek party into one team.
 Your trek crew may speak a little or a lot of English, however, they will understand English very well.
-They are not necessarily shy, however, they usually look to the trekkers to start the conversations especially on the first day or two.
+They are not necessarily shy; however, they usually look to the trekkers to start the conversations especially on the first day or two.

 You will soon learn that your trek crew love their job and they especially like walking with Teams who are prepared to mix freely and speak with them.

 Much of the enjoyment of walking the Track is derived by good interaction with your trek crew.
 Back Track Australian Trek Leaders always foster and encourage good relations between trekkers and crew.
 Your Trek Crew are wonderful people.